cao-joey/Othello/README.md

 # Othello
-A simple recreation of the classic game Othello using text symbols.
+A simple recreation of the classic game Othello in Java through the terminal window.

 ### Built Using:
 <ul>